-Entrance Dates Fall, Spring, Summer
+Entrance Dates

 Length of Program

 Credit Hours Required for Graduation

-Purpose: The Business Administrative Technology program prepares graduates for employment in a variety of positions in today's technology-driven workplaces.
-The Business Administrative Technology program provides learning opportunities which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
+Purpose: The Business Administrative Technology diploma program prepares students for employment in a variety of positions in today's technology-driven workplaces.
+The program provides learning opportunities which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 The program emphasizes the use of word processing, spreadsheet, presentation, and database applications software.
 Students are also introduced to accounting fundamentals, electronic communications, internet research, and electronic file management.
 The program includes instruction in effective communication skills and technology that encompasses office management and executive assistant qualifications and technology innovations for the office.
 Also provided are opportunities to upgrade present knowledge and skills or to retrain in the area of business administrative technology.
 Graduates of the program receive a Business Administrative Technology diploma with a specialization in one of the following: Business Administrative Assistant or Medical Administrative Assistant.
+Upon completion of this diploma, graduates will also receive an Administrative Support Assistant certificate.